The Loss: Reception

 In 2019, ScreenRant ranked it the 8th worst episode of Star Trek: The Next Generation based on IMDB ratings, which was 6 out of 10 at that time.

-In 2020, Syfy highlighted this episode for the character of Troi, noting how it gives her a "dramatic moments of crisis" rather than having to more typically offer advice to others.
+In 2020, Syfy highlighted this episode for the character of Troi, noting how it gives her "dramatic moments of crisis" rather than having to more typically offer advice to others.

 Releases

 "The Loss" was released in the United States on September 3, 2002, as part of the Star Trek: The Next Generation season four DVD box set.

 On April 23, 1996, episodes "The Loss" and "Final Mission" were released on LaserDisc in the United States by Paramount Home Video.
 Both episodes were included on a single double sided 12 inch optical disc, with a Dolby Surround sound track.